Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

+Hence we can apply this construction to orbifolds.
+If $X$ is an orbifold, then $X_{\Top}$ is a local quotient stack, and we can define its $K$-theory by

 For the present paper this set-up is too general since we want to do local index theory.
 In our case we want to represent $K$-theory classes by indices of families of Dirac operators, or in the optimal case, by vector bundles.
-For presentable orbifolds a construction of $K$-theory in terms of vector bundles has been given in \cite{MR1993337}.
+For compact presentable orbifolds a construction of $K$-theory in terms of vector bundles has been given in \cite[Definition 4.1]{MR1993337}.
+Note that a vector bundle on an orbifold as defined in Subsection \ref{stack22} is an orbifold vector bundle in the terminology of \cite{MR1993337}\footnote{{As an illustration, let $\Z/2\Z$ act on $\R$ by reflection at $0$.
+Then the map of orbifolds $[\R/(\Z/2\Z)]\to *$ is not a vector bundle.}}.
+At the moment, for general (not presentable) orbifolds, it is not clear that the definition (\ref{kh56}) is equivalent to a definition based on vector bundles.

+For presentable orbifolds we can also use equivariant $K$-theory.
 Let $X$ be an orbifold and consider a presentation $[M/G]\cong X$.
 Then the category of vector bundles over $X$ is equivalent to the category of $G$-equivariant vector bundles over $M$.
-The Grothendieck group of the latter is $K^0_G(M)$, and we have $K^0(X)\cong K^0_G(M)$.
-The isomorphism $K(X)\cong K_G(M)$ can be taken as a definition since independence of the presentation follows e.g. from \cite{pronk-2007}.
+The Grothendieck group of the latter is $K^0_G(M)$, and we have $K^0(X)\cong K^0_G(M)$, see \cite[Proposition 4.3]{MR1993337}.
+The isomorphism $K(X)\cong K_G(M)$ can be taken as an alternative definition since independence of the presentation follows e.g.~from \cite[Proposition 4.1]{pronk-2007}.